skot/bitaxe-doc/BitaxeMAX/README.md

 # BitaxeMax(1397)

-The BitaxeMax which uses the ASIC BM1397 chip was the first working open source Bitcoin miner.
+The BitaxeMax is the world's first open source Bitcoin Miner which uses the ASIC BM1397 chip to achieve astonishing results.

 ## 📋 <a name="table">Table of Contents</a>